SekaiCTF 2024 challenges

 data = response.read(len)

-# 8. If the file is full of our canary `f` ASCII character, we
+# 8. If the file is full of our canary `f` ASCII character, I

 # know that the race condition was not triggered